A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

-The question now is how ${\Psi}_t$ (or equivalently $m_t$) changes from event to event in ${\overline{\cal N}}$.
-Since line elements of the type (2.18) are measured in atomic units we propose that any change in the scale factor ${\bar N}_tct$ can be explained solely by means of the formally variable units.
-This will work if \eqa {\Psi}_t{\equiv}{\bar F}_t^{-1}={\frac{1}{{\bar N}_tct}} \qquad \Rightarrow \qquad {\Psi}_t={\frac{t_0{\bar N}_0}{t{\bar N}_t}}{\Psi}_0, {\qquad} {m}_t={\frac{t{\bar N}_t}{t_0{\bar N}_0}}{m}_0, \ena where ${\Psi}_0$, $m_0$ etc. refer to values taken at some arbitrary reference event.
-By convention we may choose ${\bar N}_0=1$, ${\Psi}_0={\frac{1}{ct_0}}$ which means that the chosen (hypothetical) reference situation is an empty universe at epoch $t_0$ (see section 4).
-Note that the formal variability of gravitational quantities should be unaffected by the construction of the family ${\bf g}_t$ from the family ${\bf {\bar g}}_t$ since this construction only involves the formally invariant vector fields ${\bf v}_t$.
+\right. \ena where ${\Psi}_0$, $m_0$ etc., refer to values taken at some arbitrary reference event.
+By convention, we may choose ${\bar N}_0=1$, ${\Psi}_0={\frac{1}{ct_0}}$ which means that the chosen (hypothetical) reference situation is an empty universe at epoch $t_0$ (see section 4).
+Note that the formal variability of gravitational quantities should be unaffected by the construction of ${\bf g}_t$ from ${\bf {\bar g}}_t$ since this construction only involves the formally invariant vector fields ${\bf v}_t$.

 The strong equivalence principle (SEP) is essentially a generalization of the EEP.
-That is, for a theory to satisfy the SEP, the EEP must be valid for self-gravitating bodies and gravitational test experiments as well as for non-gravitating bodies and non-gravitational test experiments, see e.g. [1].
+That is, for a theory to satisfy the SEP, the EEP must be valid for self-gravitating bodies and gravitational test experiments as well as for non-gravitating bodies and non-gravitational test experiments, see, e.g., [1].
 Since theories consistent with postulate (3) satisfy the EEP, one might hope to find a quasi-metric theory that satisfies the SEP as well.
-However, since active mass is not equal to passive mass the SEP in its most stringent interpretation cannot be satisfied within the quasi-metric framework; all we can hope for is that the gravitational weak principle of equivalence (GWEP) (that the WEP is valid for self-gravitating bodies as well) holds.
+However, since active mass is not equal to passive mass, the SEP in its most stringent interpretation cannot be satisfied within the quasi-metric framework; all we can hope for is that the gravitational weak principle of equivalence (GWEP) (that the WEP is valid for self-gravitating bodies as well) holds.